Helpful feeding information for your school-age child

 Set good examples for eating habits.

-Allow children to help with meal planning and preparation.
+Let children help with meal planning and preparation.

-Serve meals at the table, instead of in front of the television, to avoid distractions.
+Serve meals at the table, instead of in front of the TV, to avoid distractions.

 Healthy food choices